-This is an initial public offering of shares of common stock of T2 Biosystems, Inc. All of the 5,200,000 shares of common stock are being sold by us.
+This is an initial public offering of shares of common stock of T2 Biosystems, Inc. All of the shares of common stock are being sold by us.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price per share is \$11.00.
-Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "TTOO".
+It is currently estimated that the initial public offering price per share will be between and Application has been made to list our common stock on The NASDAQ Global Market under the symbol "TTOO".

-We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future fillings.
+We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.

-See "Risk Factors" beginning on page 11 to read about factors you should consider before buying shares of our common stock.
+See "Risk Factors" beginning on page 10 to read about factors you should consider before buying shares of our common stock.